Cart 0

 Americorp, RARE Member

-Ruby is our newest Americorps RARE member, serving with MHIC for the next 11 months.
+Ruby is our Americorps RARE member, serving with MHIC for a second program year.
 Ruby graduated from the University of Portland, where she earned her B.B.A. in Marketing and Sociology.
 She is a proud daughter of immigrants who settled in Eastern Oregon.
 Growing up in Eastern Oregon has greatly influenced her passion for rural development, community engagement, and diversity, equity, and inclusion work.
 In addition to being eager to learn all things MHIC, she is prepared to experience the diversity—and challenges—of a new rural community.
 Ruby is excited to serve Wallowa county!

-Ruby will add capacity to Maxville Heritage Interpretive Center’s mighty team of two.
+Ruby has, and will continue to, add capacity to Maxville Heritage Interpretive Center’s mighty team.
 She will take a leading role in partner engagement, as well as develop and facilitate ongoing and new programming initiatives.
-Ruby will be working on several projects focused in areas like education, historical interpretation, volunteerism, and community engagement.
+Ruby will be working on several projects focused in areas like historical interpretation, volunteerism, and community engagement.